Forthcoming Events in our 2024-2025 Programme

 Our Scheduled Events in 2025:

-Weds April 9th 2025: Professor Greg Marsden, Institute of Transport Studies, University of Leeds, INFUZE project - looking at a car- less future in Leeds
+Weds April 9th 2025: Professor Greg Marsden, Institute of Transport Studies, University of Leeds, Post car-ownership futures: Leeds as a city where you don’t need to own a car – really?

 Weds May 14th 2025: Professor Tim Cockerill, Director of Energy Leeds, University of Leeds, How do we decarbonise the UK?